 Freezing and Melting Investigations

 Freezing and melting investigations are always fun.
-For younger children simply let them play with ice cubes while they melt.
-To make this a bit more exciting you can freeze small toys inside.
+For younger children, let them play with ice cubes while they melt.
+You can freeze small toys inside to make this a bit more exciting.

-We had great fun with our LEGO ice excavations recently, but you could also freeze superheroes, bugs or anything else that might spark an extra interest.
+We had great fun with our LEGO ice excavations recently, but you can also freeze superheroes, bugs or anything else that might spark an extra interest.

 Water Cycle Experiments